Geeksltd/GCop/Rules/GCop309.md

 ## Rule description

-To find a special record we can compare the ID of objects instead of all object properties.
+To find a special record we can compare the ID of objects instead of comparing all object properties.
 This way is faster and eliminate unnecessary database fetches.

 ## Example1

 ```csharp